robc2111/nudge/client/src/Week 1.md

 - change telegram bot instruction so /done allows users to select a number for the appropriate microtask

-Day 6 (Sat)

-• Large: Test matrix (Free vs Pro, Telegram enabled/disabled, timezones)

-⸻

-Week 2

-Day 7 (Mon)
-• Large: Cron/unit tests with mocked Date (time windows) - allow users to switch tone through dashboard or telegram (pro only)
+- allow users to switch tone through dashboard or telegram (pro only)

 Day 8 (Tue)
-• Quick: Disable/hide Delete Goal button for free plan (UI polish)
-• Medium: Manual test: stripe checkout/cancel/portal
 • Large: Security: rate limiting for login/auth/AI endpoints

 - review faqs